ecmwf/earthkit-data/docs/guide/data_format/grib.rst

     GribField(msl,1000,20200513,1200,0,0)

-The following table gives an overview of the GRIB :class:`~data.readers.grib.index.FieldList` API:
+The following table gives us an overview of the GRIB :class:`~data.readers.grib.index.FieldList` API:

 .. list-table:: Highlights of the GRIB FieldList API
    :header-rows: 1